 Points will be awarded to developments that utilize new construction on at least 50% of the HOME assisted units.
-Developments receiving points in the Existing Structure category are not
+Developments receiving points in the Existing Structure category are not eligible for points in the Infill New Construction category.

 Points will be awarded to demolition and new construction developments that meet IHCDA's HOME criteria for infill.
 For the HOME program, IHCDA defines infill housing as the process of developing on vacant or underused parcels of land within existing areas that are already largely developed or previously developed.
 At least two sides of the project must be adjacent to occupied residential development, operating commercial development, active public space, or another active community activity.